zhengjunyao-work/arc24/docs/modeling/Iteration_22_learning_inputs_distribution.md

 - [x] Create prompt template for input prediction
 - [x] Create prompt template for output prediction
 - [x] Quick experiments to validate implementation
-- [ ] Long experiments to see if the model improves
+- [x] Long experiments to see if the model improves
 - [ ] Visualize some of the new inputs for the typical first training tasks
-- [ ] My biggest concern is that the loss might be higher for this task, since it is an open problem.
+- [x] My biggest concern is that the loss might be higher for this task, since it is an open problem.
   In the other hand predicting the output was deterministic.
+The concern had sense, but the results do not suggest it is a real problem.
 - [x] Update notebook code source with the new code
-- [ ] Is it helpful to use the weights of a model trained to predict inputs as a start point
+- [x] Is it helpful to use the weights of a model trained to predict inputs as a start point
+- [ ] Submission results